Mergeway Overview

 - Install Mergeway (or build from source).

-- Follow the First Validation guide.
+- Follow the Workspace set-up.

 Updates land in the Changelog.
 File GitHub issues for questions, bugs, or requests.